emse-sas/sca_framework/docs/sources/tuto/acquisition.rst

 Goals
 ***************************************************************

-This tutorial exposes the acquisition configurations available in the demo.
+This tutorial exposes the power leakage acquisition configurations available in the demo.
 It shows you how to perform a parametrized acquisition with a command :

 1. Simple acquisition